Red Sovine: Personal life and death

 Sovine was married to Norma Searls, who died on June 4, 1976, at the age of 57.

 On April 4, 1980, Sovine suffered a heart attack while driving in southern Nashville, causing him to run a red light and strike an oncoming vehicle.
-He and the other driver, 25-year-old Edgar Primm, were transported to St. Thomas Hospital.
+The other driver, 25-year-old Edgar Primm, and he were transported to St. Thomas Hospital.
 While Primm was treated and released for minor facial injuries, Sovine died shortly after arrival.
 According to a preliminary autopsy, Sovine sustained massive abdominal bleeding caused by a lacerated spleen and liver, and fractured ribs and sternum.